jordvnkm/FBAppDemo/README.md

 Facebook page manager is an application to monitor and update pages owned by a Facebook user.
 The application utilizes a lightweight representation of pages and posts to allow a user to interact with their target audience.

 ##Login
-Facebook page manager utilizes the facebook login component to authenticate users.
-There is no need for a user table as facebook takes care of all the storage and authentication.
+Facebook page manager utilizes the Facebook login component to authenticate users.
+There is no need for a user table as Facebook takes care of all the storage and authentication.
 Users of the page manager need to grant the following permissions to the application:

   Public_profile
   Email